TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 //# sourceMappingURL=hello-world-opt.js.map
 ```

-Looks like a nightmare at first glance, but it's actually a thing of beauty.
+An aesthetic nightmare, but a clever piece of optimization!
-You will note that despite us compiling, or rather, transpiling, scala
+You will note that despite us transpiling scala
 into JS, the end result is surprisingly a small amount of Javascript.
 This is thanks to the [optimizer](https://www.scala-js.org/doc/internals/compile-opt-pipeline.html) dutifully
 identifying the classes and methods reachable
 from our entry point and removing everything else.
+Theoretically, using `fullOptJS` instead of `fastOptJS` should also
+result in a more "thorough" optimization resulting in faster code.
+The actual performance improvement is
+in all likelihood negligible, but since we're treating javascript as a transpilation target,
+readability doesn't matter to us.

 ### Wrapping up + next steps

-...
+..
 And that's it!
-All you've got left is deploying your minimized javascript.
+All you've got left is deploying the scala.js output javascript as a Cloud Function.
 For that, I refer you to the excellent
  GCP Cloud Functions [documentation](https://cloud.google.com/functions/docs/deploying/).

 Obviously, the Hello World example is too simple to justify a transpiled scala.js project,